Gamelover7825/BRVM/README.md

 ```
 brvm
 ```
-6. The desktop will appear in a few seconds.
-Every time you restart Termux, run the virtual machine using the 'brvm' command
+6. Select the screen resolution you set in Termux-x11.
+The desktop will appear in a few seconds
+7. Every time you restart Termux, run the virtual machine using the 'brvm' command